-LITERATURE REVIEW

-Sustainable development - concept

-Taking into account the concept of "sustainable development", we can state that this mainly refers to the problem of resources.
+14with the title "Our Common Future".
+This report analyses the on Desertification; e).
+Agenda 21.
+Since Romania is member of European Union, the concept of durable development should also have an impact on the territory of our country.
+Nowadays, not only that the concept of durable development is of great interest, but it has also a long perspective.
+Durable development, among several other roles, also contributes to change the life style, and it makes us become better and more tolerant.
+II.
+LITERATURE REVIEW 2.1.
+Durable development - concept Taking into account the concept of "durable development", we can state that this mainly refers to the problem of resources.
 Consequently, a serious problem for our planet is the natural resources, which are limited quantitatively.
 Also, our environment is more and more polluted, and the population of the planet is continuously growing, which does not limit the main problem of durability only to strictly economic aspects.
 Efforts are made to optimally combine economic aspects (concerning resources) with social ones (concerning social classes), and with ecological ones (concerning environmental protection and pollution reduction).

-According to Enzo Tiezzi and Nadia Marchettini, "the new theories of sustainable development and ecological economy confront us with a paradigm: today there is no economy based on two parameters (capital and work), but an ecological economy which admits the existence of three parameters: work, natural capital, and capital produced by man".
-We consider that, consequently, sustainable development also represents a problem of relationships and interdependence.
-"Carrying capacity" is the capacity of the planet to support the population and other life forms, flora and fauna, which man and nature need in order to survive.
-This is the basis of durability.
+According to Enzo Tiezzi and Nadia Marchettini,

+5(World Conference "Environment and development" in Rio de Janeiro, 1992).
+This conference constituted the beginning of the with a paradigm: today there is no economy

+11Convention on Climate Change; c).
+The Convention on Biodiversity; d).
+The Declaration consider that, consequently, durable development also represents a problem of relationships and interdependence.
+"Carrying capacity" is the capacity of the planet to support the population and other life forms, flora and fauna, which

-Sustainable development should allow human life to continue, and it should also assure environmental protection from the activities of the society.
+1"the new theories of durable development and ecological economy confront us durability.
+Durable development should allow human life to continue, and it should also assure environmental protection from the activities of the society.
 Some natural disasters appeared as a result of activities with high risk and of the way we behaved with the place where we develop our daily activities.
-The greenhouse effect, acid rain, desertification, ozone holes, pollution, destruction of forests and of biodiversity, erosion are indicated as evidence that an economic development with no limits is a way with no return, which can lead no more to economic welfare; the natural capital and the patrimony left by our ancestors should persuade us to reinitiate a truly sustainable economy.
-Over time, it is obvious that from a world rich in natural capital and poor in capital produced by man, we passed to a world very poor from a natural point of view, and rich in what concerns the capital produced by man.
+The greenhouse effect, acid rain, desertification, ozone holes, pollution, destruction of forests and of biodiversity, erosion are indicated as evidence that an economic development with no limits is a way with no return, which can lead no more to economic welfare; the natural capital and the patrimony left by our ancestors should persuade us to reinitiate a truly durable economy.
+Over time, it is obvious that from a world rich in

+1based on two parameters (capital and work), but an ecological economy which admits the existence of three parameters: work, natural capital, and capital produced by man".
+We passed to a world very poor from a natural point of view, and rich in what concerns the capital produced by man.
 Consequently, Rudolf (1885), the founder of thermodynamics, stated: "In a nation's economy, there is a generally available law: the consumption should never be higher than what can be produced in the same period of time.
 This is why we should consume as much fuel as it can be possibly reproduced by tree growth."
-A very clear definition was given within the World Commission on Environment and Development attached to United Nations Organization, also known as Brundtland Commission or Brundtland Report (from Gro Harlem Brundtland's name, who was then the prime minister of Norway): "sustainable development represents a development satisfying the present needs without compromising the capacity of future generations to satisfy their own" (Ardelean, Maior, 2000).
-Albu (2007) proposed an economic-ecological definition for durability, widely accepted.
-He established durability as the relationship between the dynamics of the economic system and the slower dynamics of the ecological one, where social life can continue forever, individual life can prosper, human culture can develop, but the effects of human activity are somehow limited, avoiding to destroy the diversity, the complexity, and the functions assuring life support, accomplished by the ecological system.
+A very clear definition was given within the World Commission on Environment and Development attached to United Nations Organization, also known as Brundtland Commission or Brundtland Report (from Gro Harlem Brundtland's name, who was then the prime minister of Norway): "durable development represents a